Codon schenckii

 Codon schenckii is a species of flowering plant in the genus Codon.
-It is endemic to Namibia.
+It is native to Namibia and the Northern Cape Province of South Africa.
 It is also known by the name yellow nectarcup.

 Description

 Codon schenckii is similar in appearance to Codon royenii but with smaller flowers; its corolla are slightly campanulate and 15-18 mm long; they are pale to bright yellow, with reddish dots near the apex of the lobes.
 It is rain dependent.

 Distribution

 Codon schenckii is found in western Namibia and down to the Richtersveld of South Africa.

 Habitat

 Codon schenckii is found on sandy watercourses and rocky slopes.

 Ecology

 Its flowers are visited by Eoanthidium turnericum.

 Conservation status

 Codon schenckii is classified as Least Concern, as it is widespread and not in danger of extinction.
 It is widespread and common across the desert areas of Namibia, but rare and restricted to the Richtersveld in South Africa.